 Why would you contribute to a 403(b)?
 It can be a really good way to save for retirement as part of your overall retirement planning strategy.
 If you are already participating in the State Teacher Retirement System (STRS), a 403(b) is a way to supplement your income in retirement.
 If you don't participate in STRS, a 403(b) can be a really important type of account to utilize to reach your retirement goals.
 Not only that, there are lots of investment options and the contribution limits are substantially higher than they are for an IRA.

 Not necessarily.
 Remember that your investment objectives and strategy should be part of your broader financial plan.
 You may find that you are better off maxing out a ROTH IRA than contributing to a 403(b).
 That way, not all of your assets are taxable when you retire.
+You may also want to look into a self-direct 403(b), which you can learn a bit more about here.
 However, if you are contributing to a 403(b), make sure you get the answers to these questions.

 As you know, nothing is free.
 It is common for the costs to be built into an account in such a way that they are not obvious.
 Some of the fees I've seen are highway robbery, especially those through some of the insurance companies!
 Be sure that you fully understand how much you are paying for the investment.
 Also, find out if there are any surrender charges on the account.